hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

              load: false
         ```

-  * <a name="v-client-tolerations" href="#v-client-tolerations">`tolerations`</a> (`string: ""`) - Toleration Settings for Client pods.
+  * <a name="v-client-tolerations" href="#v-client-tolerations">`tolerations`</a> (`string: ""`) - Toleration Settings for client pods.
 This should be a multi-line string matching the Toleration array in a Pod spec.
-The example below will allow Client pods to run on every node regardless of taints.
+The example below will allow client pods to run on every node regardless of taints.

         ```yaml
         tolerations: |